FieldMap

 setEndTextPosition (index, end_position)

-Sets end text position for the field map.
+Sets the end text position for the field map.

 setStartTextPosition (index, start_position)

-Sets the start text position from the field map.
+Sets the start text position for the field map.

 Methods